-- Geographic considerations/coverage: The program outlined in this RFA and Scope of Work will serve individuals who reside in the Washoe Behavioral Health Region in Northern Nevada and the Clark Behavioral Health Region in Southern Nevada - Risk: Are there considerable risk factors that could inhibit a provider from successfully accomplishing all required activities, cost reports, data collection and reporting, ability to expand services, and the ability to be certified?

-- Strengths: Does the provider have significant demonstrated experience with staffing, scope of services, availability and accessibility, cost reporting, data collection and reporting, billing, etc.
+- Geographic considerations/coverage: The program outlined in this RFA and Scope of Work will serve individuals who reside in the Washoe Behavioral Health Region in Washoe County, Nevada. - Risk: Are there considerable risk factors that could inhibit a provider from successfully accomplishing all required activities, cost reports, data collection and reporting, ability to expand services, and the ability to be certified? - Strengths: Does the provider have significant demonstrated experience with staffing, scope of services, availability and accessibility, cost reporting, data collection and reporting, billing, etc.

 - Population served: Individuals, ages 15-44 years, who meet Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) criteria for the following first episode of psychosis (FEP) disorders:

-- Schizophrenia
+- o Schizophrenia

-- Schizoaffective Disorder
+- o Schizoaffective Disorder

-- Schizophreniform Disorder
+- o Schizophreniform Disorder

-- Brief Psychotic Disorder
+- o Brief Psychotic Disorder

-- Psychotic Disorder NOS
+- o Psychotic Disorder NOS

-- Readiness: The applicant organizations that are located within the specified geographical regions will be evaluated for the required system characteristics and strengths and ranked according to the greatest overall readiness to implement the Coordinated Specialty Care model for the early treatment of first episode of psychosis.
-The organizations selected to receive the awards will next participate in required pre-training assessment, planning, and preparation activities that are provided by the national NAVIGATE Training Team for FEP programming.
+- Readiness: The applicant organizations that are located within the specified geographical region will be evaluated for the required system characteristics and strengths and ranked according to the greatest overall readiness to implement the Coordinated Specialty Care model for the early treatment of first episode of psychosis.
+The organization selected to receive the award will next participate in required pretraining assessment, planning, and preparation activities that are provided by the Bureau of Behavioral Health Wellness and Prevention and the national NAVIGATE Training Team for FEP programming.
 These activities include assessment of agency capacity for FEP Program implementation, planning for FEP program implementation, and preparation for NAVIGATE FEP Program training.
 [NOTE: Assessment, planning and preparation activities are required and will be supported financially by the Mental Health Block Grant (MHBG).]

-SUBMISSION OF PROPOSALS / APPLICATIONS
+SUBMISSION OF PROPOSALS/APPLICATIONS